WordPress and Headings

 No H1’s and use H2’s to create sections for better readability.
 Don’t use headings to make text bigger.
 Use headings to create sections and add structure to your page.
 Following these guidelines will help you format your content for improved accessibility and search engine results.

-Hope you find these tips helpful when writing your next blog post or page content.
+Hope you find these tips helpful when writing your next post.